 In terms of usage tracking, Hotjar does primarily two separate things:

-- At regular short intervals, every 100ms or 10 times per second, the cursor position and scroll position are recorded.
-Clicks are recorded when they happen, capturing the position of the cursor relative to the element being clicked.
-These are functions which in no way hinder a user's experience as they only capture the location of the pointer when a click happens or every 100ms.
-The events are sent to the Hotjar servers through frames within the websocket, which is more efficient than sending XHR requests at regular intervals.
+- At regular short intervals, every 100ms or ten times per second, the cursor position and scroll position are recorded.
+Clicks are recorded when they happen, capturing the cursor's position relative to the clicked element.
+These functions do not affect a user's experience as they only capture the location of the pointer when a click happens or every 100ms.
+The events are sent to the Hotjar servers through frames within the WebSocket.
+This method is more efficient than sending XHR requests at regular intervals.

-- When it comes to recordings, changes to the page are captured using the MutationObserver API which is built-in into every modern browser.
-This makes it efficient since the change itself is already happening on the page and the browser MutationObserver API allows us to record this change which we then parse and also send through the websocket.
+- For Recordings, changes to the page are captured using the MutationObserver API, which is already included in every modern browser.
+This makes it efficient since the change itself is already happening on the page.
+The browser MutationObserver API allows us to record this change which we then parse and send through the WebSocket.

-When a tool like the Google Page Speed Test measures a site with Hotjar installed, it includes the time that Hotjar takes to request the full batch of modules from our servers, as well the time we start to send data back.
-This is an inaccurate picture of your site's speed because your site has finished loading and only Hotjar sending back analytics data.
+When tools like Google Page Speed Test measure a site with Hotjar installed, they include the time Hotjar takes to request the entire batch of modules from our servers, and the time we start to send data back.
+This is an inaccurate picture of your site's speed because your site will have finished loading and Hotjar is only sending back analytics data.